 Beginning a Journey Unlike any Other

 Despite losing the remaining two qualifiers, Madagascar was in their first Africa Cup of Nations.
 When the draw took place on Apr.
 12, 2019, Madagascar learned who it would face: Guinea, Burundi, and Nigeria.
 In preparation for the tournament, Madagascar struggled in its three games.
 That included a match on Jun.
-2, 2019 in Luxembourg.
-Despite trailing after only two minutes, Madagascar came back with goals from Voavy, Andriatsima, and Andriamatsinoro to lead 3-1.
+2, 2019, in Luxembourg.
+Despite trailing after only two minutes, Madagascar came back with Voavy, Andriatsima, and Andriamatsinoro to lead 3-1.
 However, two injury-time goals from the hosts saw the match finish 3-3.

 Madagascar's roster featured players from various clubs abroad.
 Voavy, Madagascar's most capped player, plays his club football in Egypt with El Makkasa.
 Many of the players participate in France, including Andriatsima (Claremont Foot in France's Ligue 2).
 Romain Métanire, who debuted in the 2-2 draw with Senegal back in September 2018, was the tournament's only player from Major League Soccer (FC Minnesota United).